 Plus, because of the central location of the nose on the face, there can be a lot of swelling, bruising and down time after surgery.

 - Healing depends partially on the patient’s responses to surgery but also partially on the degree and complexity of the nose surgery required.

 - Whilst all cosmetic plastic surgery has down time, swelling from nose surgery can take a year or longer to fully resolve before your results become apparent – this requires patience.

 - And as with any cosmetic procedure, surgical or otherwise, there are risks vs benefits to consider before consenting.

-So if surgical Rhinoplasty is so complex, is liquid rhinoplasty better?
+In Summary, if a surgical Rhinoplasty is so complex, is a temporary liquid rhinoplasty any better?

 Liquid rhinoplasty for nose reshaping is often a far less involved procedure than surgery.
 It doesn’t require going under general anaesthesia; plus, bruising and swelling are usually less noticeable OR more transient.

 - Even so, planning is crucial and injecting skills are paramount.